philipckwan/hkdt_stablecoin/README.md

 ## Compile and Deploy cycle

-Once you have successfully done the above setup, you can perform the development cycle where you compile and deploy the smart contract.
+Once you have successfully done the above setup, you can perform the development cycle where you compile and deploy the smart contract.<br/>
 Using the Truffle Console that was started in the previous step:

 ```bash